2019 T20 Inter-Insular Cup

-Guernsey cricket team hosted Jersey cricket team from 31 May to 1 June 2019 to contest the 2019 T20 Inter-Insular Cup, consisted of three Twenty20 International (T20I) matches.
+Guernsey cricket team hosted Jersey cricket team from 31 May to 1 June 2019 to contest the 2019 T20 Inter-Insular Cup, consisting of three Twenty20 International (T20I) matches.
 The series took place at two grounds in Guernsey: College Field in Saint Peter Port and King George V Sports Ground in Castel.
 The two sides had played an Inter-Insular match annually since 1950, generally as 50-over contests.
 A Twenty20 series was played for the first time in 2018, with Jersey winning the inaugural series 3–0.